AnthonyDickson/learning2write/README.md

 Teaching a neural network how to write characters.

 ## Getting started
+There is a convenience script `setup.sh` which assumes a UNIX based system and automates most of the setup process.
+If you use this script then restart your terminal after successfully running it (to get conda set up correctly) and skip to step 3.

 1. Install the required system packages:
     ```bash
     sudo apt-get update && sudo apt-get install cmake libopenmpi-dev python3-dev zlib1g-dev